 With a letter of intent signed by ten Member States on 19 November 2012, Defence Ministers from Belgium, France, Greece, Spain, Hungary, Luxembourg, the Netherlands, Poland, Portugal and Norway have agreed to consider acquiring new multi-role aircraft together.
-The initiative - led by the Netherlands - has the objective to contribute to reducing the existing shortfalls in the field of air-to-air refuelling and strategic transport whilst contributing to streamlining the European inventories.
-The aim is to reach an initial operational capability of a

-European strategic Multi-Role (AAR, transport, Medevac, etc.) capability by 2020.
+The initiative - led by the Netherlands - has the objective to acquire and operate a multinational tanker fleet to contribute to reducing the existing shortfalls in the field of AAR and strategic transport whilst contributing to streamlining the European inventories.
+The aim is to reach an initial operational capability of a European strategic Multi-Role (AAR, transport, Medevac, etc.) capability by 2020.
 EDA expects that the pooled acquisition will result in important synergies in terms of initial overall investment, interoperability as well as through life costs.

 Documents like the technical specifications, concept of operations and concept of support have already been drafted and an MoU should be ready by the end of 2014.
-Meanwhile, an RFI will be sent out in January 2014 to industry to provide participants a better understanding of the market.
-OCCAR is the management organisation for acquisition, supported by EDA.
+Meanwhile, an RFI has been sent out in February 2014 to industry to provide participants a better understanding of the market.
 A contract award is expected by mid-2015.
-Ownership of the fleet will be NATO Support and Procurement Agency (NSPA) who will set up an NSPA Partnership in order to lead the pooled operation and in-service support phases.